 Designed for Running

 Shoes that are intended for running are lighter and steadier than customary sneakers.
+You may also consider special shoes if you have flat feet or they overpronate, meaning that your foot rolls inward when walking or running.

 Significant Treadmill Features